aybuke-senel/iot-motion-data-analytics/README.md

 ## Project Overview

 This project analyzes motion sensor data collected from a wearable device using accelerometer and gyroscope signals.
-The goal is to explore how motion patterns differ between walking and running activities using SQL-based analysis and Python-based Exploratory Data Analysis (EDA).
+The goal is to explore how motion patterns differ between walking and running activities using SQL-based analysis, Python-based Exploratory Data Analysis (EDA), Machine Learning models, and Tableau dashboard visualization.

 This project follows an end-to-end analytics workflow:

 SQL → Python EDA → Feature Engineering → Machine Learning → Dashboarding

+The objective is not only to analyze motion behavior, but also to identify the most important features for activity classification and build a strong portfolio-level analytics project.

 ---